live-clones/lintian/doc/lintian.rst

 *Warnings (W)*
    The displayed message might be a policy violation or packaging error.
-   A warning is usually an indication that the test is known to sometimes produce false positive alarms, because either the corresponding rule in policy has many exceptions or the test uses some sort of heuristic to find errors.
+   A warning is usually an indication that the check is known to sometimes produce false positive alarms, because either the corresponding rule in policy has many exceptions or the check uses some sort of heuristic to find errors.

 *Info (I)*